 The Directors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Directors have determined that the minimum level of free reserves should be equivalent to 5 per cent of the trust's general annual grant (GAG) which currently equates to £77k.
-A maximum limit of 20 per cent of the trust's annual GAG has been set which currently equates to £309k.
-The trust currently holds £223k free reserves.
+The Directors have determined that the minimum level of free reserves should be equivalent to 5 per cent of the trust's general annual grant (GAG) which currently equates to £79k.
+A maximum limit of 20 per cent of the trust's annual GAG has been set which currently equates to £317k.
+The trust currently holds £200k free reserves.

-At 31 August 2022, the Academy held £223k (2021: £166k) of unrestricted funds.
-Five year budget planning has indicated in year surplus budgets for 22/23 to 24/25, with a deficit budget in 25/26 and therefore, additional reserves will be necessary to cover periods of deficit.
-The trust is also mindful of its need to retain contingency funds for staff absence (as it self-insures this area) and building improvement and maintenance costs - currently including £20k within its reserves towards the planned future replacement of the school's boilers.
+At 31 August 2023, the Academy held £203k (2022: £223k) of unrestricted funds.
+Five year budget planning has indicated an in year deficit for 23/24 with a return to a balanced position in 24/25 and thereafter.
+However, additional reserves will be necessary to ensure continued financial security.
+The trust is also mindful of its need to retain contingency funds for staff absence (as it self-insures this area) and building improvement and maintenance costs - currently including £30k within its reserves towards the planned future replacement of the school's boilers which it is hoped can be secured with Capital Investment Funding in 23/24.